sascha-pst/sascha-pst.github.io/_posts/2026-04-21-a-bowlcut-for-the-dog.md

 The curls I stared on the floor today, I shouldn't have cut the dog's hair.

-I have not done anything yet.
+I've not done anything yet.
 I'm sitting with what I've done before - the haircut, the kitchen that wasn't mine, the words that didn't match the people I named - and I'm letting that sit.
 It's to stay where it is for some length of time before I do anything else.